telefonicaid/iotagent-json/docs/usermanual.md

 #### Throttling

-In order to avoid create duplicated devices when a measure burst arrives for MQTT binding and no provisioned device is still created, it is possible to configure a throttling queue for each topic in order to delay deliver a second measure for the same topic when is retrieved in a period of time minor tan throttling interval.
+In order to avoid create duplicated devices when a measure burst arrives for MQTT binding and no provisioned device is still created, it is possible to configure a throttling queue (through IOTA_MQTT_THROTTLE_INTERVAL and IOTA_MQTT_MAX_QUEUE_SIZE) for each topic in order to delay deliver a second measure for the same topic when is retrieved in a period of time minor tan throttling interval.

 ### AMQP binding